mitosis-project/mitosis-asplos20-artifact/README.md

 ./scripts/download_binaries.sh
 ```
 The pre-compiled binaries are available on [Zenodo.org](https://zenodo.org/record/3558908).
 You can download them manually and place them in the `precompiled` directory.

+There are several binaries available on Zenodo:

+ * `bench_*` are the benchmarks used in the paper
+ * `page_table_dump/numactl/perf` are helper utilities for collecting stats
+ * `linux-*.deb` are the linux kernel image and headers with Mitosis modifications.

 Obtaining Source Code and Compile